WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/AggregatedAmounts/ReadME.md

 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Allocations* specific columns.
 - Assign state agency data info to the *WaDE Water Allocations* specific columns.
 See *TX_Aggregated Schema Mapping to WaDE_QA.xlsx* for specific details.
 Items of note are as follows...
-    - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
+    - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *ReportingUnitUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *Amount* = *in_Amount*, see *0_TXAggregatedDataPreprocess.ipynb* for specifics.
     - *BeneficialUseCategory* = *TX_BenUse*, see *0_TXAggregatedDataPreprocess.ipynb* for specifics.
     - *PopulationServed* = **Population**.